 Remuneration is made up of two key elements, fixed and variable.
 The fixed element is base salary.
 The variable element includes an annual bonus and, in some instances, deferred compensation.
-Base salary, bonus and deferred compensation are reviewed annually in line with an appraisal and review process.
+Base salary, bonus and deferred compensation are reviewed annually in line with the performance review process.